Updates Specific to 2023

-We are continuing to monitor the situation so that our policies can best address the conditions that face us in October.
-AFS and the Harrisburg Hilton are prepared to implement preventative measures to reduce the spread of Covid-19 at the conference hotel.
+We will monitor the situation so that our policies can best address the conditions that face us in October.
+AFS and the conference hotel are prepared to implement preventative measures to reduce the spread of Covid-19.
 Specifically, AFS will follow local and national public health regulations concerning masking and capacity limits within the conference venue and may need to update our policies.
 AFS will not conduct health checks or screenings.